ptdeboer/vterm/README.md

 Origin
 ---
-Started in 2005, this VTerm emulator has been part of VL-e's VBrowser and Platinum's VBrowser 2.0 Now a Stand-Alone Component.
+Started in 2005, this VTerm emulator has been part of VL-e's VBrowser and Platinum's VBrowser 2.0.
+This is now a stand-alone Component.

 Build
 ---
 mvn clean package

 Start
 ---
 From the vterm-main module start the vterm script:

-    ./vterm-main/target/vterm-main-2.1.1-SNAPSHOT-dist/bin/vterm.sh
+    ./vterm-main/target/vterm-main-2.1.1-dist/bin/vterm.sh

 (Version might differ).